Kirknetrun/pms7003-Python-AirMonitoring/README.md

 In this project, I wanted to monitor air quality, alarm the user if the dust intensity is above the norms, collect the data in a text file, and create a chart from the detected data (using Matplotlib.pyplot).
 The chart-creating data part is not polished and finished yet!

+Every function and crucial part is commented in code.

+When you are using the Pms7003Sensor() object form pms7003 sensor library it is crucial to give corret port name to read the data later in my example it is '/dev/ttyUSB0' because im using the USB port on microcomputer:

+    sensor = Pms7003Sensor('/dev/ttyUSB0')

+There is possibility to connect via other ports so i thought it would be right to mention

 In Addition i wrote a simple shell scrip which boot the Python script in .sh file named 'run_pms7003.sh':

     #!/bin/bash